Visualize you’re in Marseilles, France, the gateway to Provence and largest seaport town on the Mediterranean coastline.

 Nice image, but I don’t think I’ll find a plane ticket in this year’s Santa stocking!
 I can’t experience the exotica and bustle of Marseille or the Mediterranean sky and sea, but after preparing this classic seafood dish, at least one of my senses is sated.

 Traditionally, bouillabaisse is not thought of as a soup, but as a meal served in two courses.
-First the seafood broth is served, enhanced with croutons and rouille, a spicy bread and saffron accompaniment.
+First the seafood broth is served, enhanced with croutons and rouille (see recipe below), a spicy bread or mayonnaise and saffron accompaniment.
 Secondly, one is served the seafood.
 Many prefer bouillabaisse presented, as in this recipe, as a complete seafood soup enjoyed as the main course.

 Bouillabaisses are differentiated from other seafood soups, and defined by, the flavorful marriage of saffron, fennel and orange zest.
 If you like, a small bit of the anise-flavored Pernod boosts the intensity of the fennel as well.